Mall of America Family Guide, Floor By Floor

 We are huge fans of locally-owned Games by James.
 As a part of their Victory Points Program, we earn points for every purchase we make.
 In our honest opinion, it doesn’t take very long to earn enough to redeem the reward.
 And we don’t buy games on a regular basis.
 We have game suggestions for you if you’re just getting started.
 Otherwise, they have so many knowledgeable staff who LOVE their job.

-3rd Floor Mall of America Restaurants
+3rd Floor Mall of America® Restaurants

-The food court is located on the third floor directly above Nickelodeon Universe – this is where you are going to find fast-food type restaurants.
+The food court is located on the third floor directly above Nickelodeon Universe® – this is where you are going to find fast-food type restaurants.
 Some you will recognize – A&W, Burger King – others are unique to the mall.
 These offerings do tend to change on a regular basis.
-See the Mall’s Dining Guide for all options.
+See the mall’s Dining Guide for all options.

-Save at Mall of America Restaurants:
+Save at Mall of America® Restaurants:

 Many MOA restaurants participate in their Toddler Tuesday Kids-Eat-Free deals.
 Check our Kids Eat Free or Cheap Twin Cities List.
+Hint: These deals generally last all day, so you don’t have to go for lunch; you can eat a family dinner at the mall on Tuesday nights.

 4th Floor Anchor Button

-Fourth Floor - Mall of America Family Fun
+Fourth Floor - Mall of America® Family Fun

-Mall of America’s fourth floor gears the entertainment for a grown-up crowd.
+The fourth floor gears the entertainment for a grown-up crowd.
 I’m not saying that you can’t bring your kids.
 With places like Gameworks, families are invited to spend time together.
 It will be more enjoyable for families with kids who are a little bit older (say 9+).
 Check out these attractions to learn more about what they offer and the deals you can find to make them more affordable.

 The Fair on 4